thomasabishop/eolas/Databases/SQL/Data_types_in_MySQL.md

 ### Integer (`INT`)

-No fractional part, fixed number of digits
+- No fractional part, fixed number of digits
+- `TINYINT`, `BIGINT` etc are all instances of `INT`, the difference is the size of the number stored.

-### Fixed point
+### Fixed point (`DECIMAL`)

 Contains decimal point.
-Use when accuracy is more important that representing very large or very small values
+Use when accuracy is more important that representing very large or very small values.
+Hence you would use this for monetary amounts.

-### Floating point
+### Floating point (`FLOAT`)

 Contains decimal point.
-Use when the ability to represent very large and very small values is more important than precision
+Use when the ability to represent very large and very small values is more important than precision.
+Hence you would not use this for monetary amounts.

 ## String